Advanced Cancer Spotlight: Cancer Hijacked My Life -- Part III

 The Taxotere infusions began the next day after my completion of radiation.
 The first infusion did not seem to bother me all that much, but I think now it was due to the body fighting hard against such a light dosing to begin.

 My next infusion came and it all began.
-My sister, Karen had rushed in from Oregon to see me with her daughter, Chelsea.
-Her son, Trent had made the trip up from Illinois.
+My sister had rushed in from Oregon to see me with her daughter.
+Her son had made the trip up from Illinois.
 The family meant well and had prepared me a party in the back yard.
 My Dad was at the party despite his feeling horrible from his own battle with the same cancer.
 Even though it was extremely hot outside, I had to wear a coat as I was freezing.
 A few splotches of hair were missing in the back of my head, but no one uttered a single word about it.
 I did notice it later in all the pictures we took that day.

 And my hair started coming out